sdop/clearpath/README.md

 # ClearPath — Admissions Intelligence Platform

-An interactive prototype built for the Deerfield Director of Strategy & Product assessment.
+An interactive prototype built for the Strategy & Product assessment.

 > All patient names, center names, and data are synthetic — generated for demo purposes only.